-During this stage, you do a thorough exploration of the ultimate goal of your campaign, because targeted emails convert better, build credibility, and boost your sales.
+During this stage, you thoroughly explore your campaign’s ultimate goal because targeted emails convert better, build credibility, and boost your sales.

-Some of the common email marketing objectives include:
+Some of the common email marketing best practices or objectives include:

 Who: How to implement STP (Segment, Target, and Position)